Doug McClure: In popular culture

-The character of Troy McClure on The Simpsons was modeled after McClure and fellow actor Troy Donahue.
+Doug McClure and Troy Donahue served as inspiration for the name and certain character aspects of the character of Troy McClure on The Simpsons.
 Mike Reiss, executive producer of The Simpsons, said that Doug McClure's daughter informed him that Doug was a big fan of The Simpsons.
-She said that while watching an episode Doug saw the character Troy McClure on the show and said, "Are they making fun of me?"
-Doug said he thought the parody was funny, and his daughters would call him Troy McClure behind his back as a joke.
+She said that, while watching an episode, Doug saw the character Troy McClure on the show and said, "Are they making fun of me?"
+Doug said that he thought that the parody was funny, and his daughters would call him "Troy McClure" behind his back as a joke.

+Doug McClure also inspired a short running gag in the British science fiction comedy series Red Dwarf in which Doug McClure is referenced several times as being the example of a terrible style of film, whom the main character Lister clearly loathes.